openshift-labs/cloud-native-guides/debug-odo.md

 ![Icons]({% image_path debug-che-window-guide.png %}){:width="700px"}

->  You can find out the Inventory route url using `oc get routes`.
+>  You can find out the Inventory route url using `odo url list --component service --app inventory`.
 Replace
 > `{{INVENTORY_ROUTE_HOST}}` with the Inventory route url from your project.

 ~~~